 D.O.
 Sierras de Malaga makes more conventional wines (whites and reds) whilst D.O.
 Malaga makes the really traditional wines within this part of Spain.
-We will dedicate a complete chapter to understand them but unbdoubtely the best way to approach to Malaga´s wine is by tasting.
-The two D.O. cover 3,800 ha (9,390 acres) and produced 2.3 million litres in 2015.
+We will dedicate a complete chapter to understand them but undoubtedly the best way to approach Malaga´s wine is by tasting.
+The two D.O. cover 3,800 ha (9,390 acres) and produced 2.3 million liters in 2015.
 The main varieties are Alexandria Muscat and Pedro Ximenez.

 There are five geographical sub-areas within the D.O.
 Malaga and D.O.
 Sierras de Malaga (remember the two of them are overlapped): Axarquia, Costa Occidental-Manilva, Montes, Norte and Serrania de Ronda.